w5xd/ASW12V/README.md

  controlled by rotary switches there.
 When connected to the station remotely using WriteLog, I need a way to control the switches from the shack PC.
 This device is a USB controlled solid state multi-channel AC/DC switch.
-While its named "12V" it can safely switch up to a maximum of 60V AC or DC, and at up to about 3A.
+While its named "12V" the solid state relay (SSR) outputs can safely switch up to a maximum of 60V AC or DC, and at up to about 3A.
 The remainder of this document uses "12V" to describe the power supply, even though the PCB is more capable.